-I've asked Tracy Garrity, an exceptional Event Producer, to continue Part 2 of a 9-Part Series on selecting the best event production companies, focusing on what you should expect from a trusted event production partner.
+I've asked Tracy Garrity, an exceptional Meeting Producer, to continue Part 2 of a 9-Part Series on selecting the best meeting production companies, focusing on what you should expect from a trusted event production partner.

 - David Haneke